-Overview:The Antioquia-Chocó-Darién Greenbelt Ecosystems Infrastructure Project is the first conservation project in the world to trade carbon credits for building a community-owned Green school, improving cocoa and coffee farming, and conserving community-owned forests.
-Activities are developed by The Ecotropics group and implemented by Asociación TEOCCIDENTE, an ethnodiverse association of farming families that own private land with native forests.
-The project expects to conserve and elongate over 200,000 hectares (500,000 acres) of tropical rainforest in the world’s high biodiversity value hotspot.
+Overview:The Antioquia Community Ecosystems Infrastructure REDD+ Program is the first conservation effort in the world to trade carbon credits for building two community-owned Green schools, creating value-added for cocoa, avocado and coffee farming, and conserving over eight types of forests ecosystems through farmers-owned lands by connecting landscapes between two national parks in the Andes.
+Activities are developed by The Ecotropics Group and implemented by Asociación Teo-occidente and Ademur, both ethnodiverse associations of farming families that own private land with native forests.
+The program expects to conserve and elongate over 200,000 hectares (500,000 acres) of tropical rainforest in the world’s high biodiversity value hotspot.
 Antioquia-Chocó-Darién region of Andean massif northwest Colombia, is one of the most biologically and culturally diverse regions on earth.

-The families of TEOCCIDENTE are building an agenda to consolidate, reconstruct, and reinvent their own territory previously a war-torn area.
+The 2500 families of Teo-occidente and Ademur are building an agenda to consolidate, reconstruct, and reinvent their own territory previously a war-torn area.
 These forest lands are facing continued illegal logging, high deforestation and degradation rates, severe water stress, illegal gold mining, and land usurpation.

-The member associates from the project area, not only suffered the devastation of war, but also income inequality.
+The member associates from the project area, not only suffered the devastation of continued war, but also income inequality.
 The latest census indicated that the proportion of people with unsatisfied basic needs is 51%, significantly higher than the 29% national average.
-Determined to improve their life conditions, they constituted an association called Teoccidente and partnered with The Ecotropics group to develop a REDD plus initiative.
+Determined to improve their life conditions, they constituted an association called Teo-occidente and Ademur partnered with The Ecotropics Group to develop a REDD+ inclusive program.

 The eco-industrial cluster will allow roasting coffee and deliver cocoa-based products to market based opportunities domestic and overseas.
 Education and sustainable industrial processing will allow them to deliver high quality products suitable for exports.